upscale-project/sqed-generator/README.txt

     - https://docs.python.org/2/library/glob.html

-- instruction constraint can be obtained generated from a table in the ISA specification document.
-The designer has to convert the information in that table into our input format.
+- instruction constraints can be obtained from a table in the ISA specification document.
+The designer has to convert the information in that table into our specified input format.

 - we might want to abstract the fields of the instruction layout (opcode, func7, func3,...) as this is ISA dependent

-- our format e.g.: list the following for every instruction
+- our format e.g.: list the following for every instruction:

   ADD:
     opcode = ...